-When they wrote the Affordable Care Act, lawmakers knew many people wouldn’t be able to afford the cost of health insurance premiums, so they included subsidies to help.
+When they wrote the Affordable Care Act, lawmakers knew some people wouldn’t be able to afford the cost of health insurance premiums, so they included subsidies to help.
 One of those subsidies is the premium tax credit.

 The premium tax credit is designed to help people pay their monthly health insurance premiums.
-But, in order to get that financial help and use it correctly, you have to understand how it works.
+However, in order to get that financial help and use it correctly, you have to understand how it works.

 How Do I Apply for the Premium Tax Credit Health Insurance Subsidy?